 S&P 500 implied correlation is likely ending its secular downtrend and is reversing into a higher correlation regime.
 As macroeconomic market conditions are expected to deteriorate further, we can expect implied correlations to rise.

-Correlations underpin the multitude of algorithmic-driven risk-parity type portfolios.5 Depending on how quickly correlations change, there is a risk of a disorderly reversion in asset prices.
+Correlations underpin the multitude of algorithmic-driven risk-parity type portfolios.6 Depending on how and how quickly correlations change, there is a risk of a disorderly reversion in asset prices.